orbeon/orbeon-forms-doc/Form-Runner-:-APIs-:-Duplicate-Form-Data.md

 Since Orbeon Forms 4.7.

+## Internal uses

+The API is also used internally by the Summary page via the Duplicate button.

 ## Purpose

 The purpose of the `duplicate` API is to duplicate form data, including form data attachments.